tolinwei/tube-vim/README.md

 **feature shortcuts**

-- Control+t - Toggle Tagbar
+- \<Control\>+t - Toggle Tagbar

 ####- rainbow_parentheses.vim and auto-pairs
 Complex code may come with multiple level of parenthesis and quote (includes but not only (), [], ""), the first plugin **[rainbow_parentheses.vim](https://github.com/kien/rainbow_parentheses.vim)** helps you to highlight the same level of parentheses, using the color according to based on their levels, and our default theme of Vim [gruvbox](https://github.com/morhetz/gruvbox) adds extra support for it to make the highlighted colors fit together with the theme itself.
 The later one **[auto-pairs](https://github.com/jiangmiao/auto-pairs)** similates the behaviors of most IDEs that close the parenthesis or quote for you artificially according to multiple scenarios.
 Check out their official sites for more informations.

 ####- accelerated-smooth-scroll
-The default behavior of scrolling inside Vim would jump for the whole page (Control+f or Control+b) or half page instantly, it somehow makes it hard to track the position of your cursor and the lines you're focusing on.
+The default behavior of scrolling inside Vim would jump for the whole page (\<Control\>+f or \<Control\>+b) or half page instantly, it somehow makes it hard to track the position of your cursor and the lines you're focusing on.
 The plugin **[accelerated-smooth-scroll](https://github.com/yonchu/accelerated-smooth-scroll)** enable the scrolling with a smooth animation.
 Moreover, the scrolling speed will be increased if you consecutively scroll.

 ####- NERDCommenter
 **[NERDCommenter](https://github.com/scrooloose/nerdcommenter)** helps you to comment or umcomment multiples line conveniently according to the type of file you're editting.